amunategui/amunategui.github.io/_posts/2014-10-01-fscaret-Walkthrough.md

 month: 10
 day: 1
 published: true
-summary: Give it an ensemble of models and some data, it will have the ensemble vote on the importance of each feature.
-In this walkthrough, we will use the classic Titanic data set to find the strongest variables for predicting survivorship.
+summary: Give **fscaret** an ensemble of models and some data, it will have the ensemble vote on the importance of each feature and return the strongest ones.
+In this walkthrough, we will use the classic Titanic data set to predict survivorship.
 image: FSCARET_Walkthrough/titanic.png
 ---